unkhan87/hadrians-wall/README.md

 - __How Did it All Start Section__

-  - This section will allow the users with a brief background of the wall 'How it All Started" and when and why was it built.
+  - This section will provide the users with a brief background of the wall 'How it All Started" and when and why was it built.
   - This particlar section has been divided into two areas.
     * The introduction/ background area for the wall.
     * And the emperor Hadrians' image that fades in when the landing page is loaded.